ThreeMammals/Ocelot.Provider.Consul/README.md

 ## Documentation

-Please click [here](http://ocelot.readthedocs.io/en/latest/features/servicediscovery.html) for the Ocleot serviec discovery documentation and [here](http://ocelot.readthedocs.io/en/latest/features/configuration.html#store-configuration-in-consul) for storing configuration in Consul.
+Please click [here](http://ocelot.readthedocs.io/en/latest/features/servicediscovery.html) for the Ocelot service discovery documentation and [here](http://ocelot.readthedocs.io/en/latest/features/configuration.html#store-configuration-in-consul) for storing configuration in Consul.
 This includes lots of information and will be helpful if you want to understand the features Ocelot currently offers.

 ## Contributing